 Applications are due on January 31, 2020.
 Applicants will be notified of acceptance decisions February 14, 2020.
 Once accepted to the program, applicants will need to confirm their participation in the program by March 1, 2020.
 Click the "Apply Now" button below to begin.

 No visa or other paperwork is required for U.S. citizens.
 For international students, the Office of Global Affairs is not responsible for obtaining visas for your travel.
 You can research visa requirements by calling the consular offices of countries to where you will be travelling or visiting the following website: http://travel.state.gov/content/passports/english/country.html.

 The cost and requirements for obtaining visas vary.
 It is your responsibility to determine visa requirements for all countries you plan to visit while abroad including countries that you plan to visit before or after your study abroad program.
 This is an especially important consideration if you are planning to do more than one study abroad program.

 The University of Washington requires students engaged in educational activities abroad – including study, research, internships or community engagement – to purchase UW Student Abroad Insurance.
 If you are a current UW student, you are required to purchase coverage UW Student Abroad Insurance.
 Details are on the UW Study Abroad Insurance page.

-The $450 UW Study Abroad Fees are non-refundable once a contract has been submitted.
+The $450 UW Study Abroad Administrative Fees are non-refundable once a contract has been submitted.
 Students withdrawing from a program are responsible for paying a percentage of the program fee depending on the date of withdrawal.
 More details about the withdrawal policy are included in your payment contract.
-No part of the program fee is refundable once the program has begun.
+No part of the program fee is refundable once the program has begun (please refer to Emergency Withdrawal information below, if applicable).
 The date of withdrawal is considered the business day a withdrawal form is received by the Office of Global Affairs.
 Notice of withdrawal from the program must be made in writing by completing the following steps: